-During his time at Yale University, where he double majored in Music and Theater Studies, Greg sang with and eventually directed Shades, a Yale a cappella singing group that focused on music of the African diaspora and the African-American tradition.
+While at Yale University, where he double majored in Music and Theater Studies, Greg sang with and eventually directed Shades, a Yale a cappella singing group that focused on music of the African diaspora and the African-American tradition.
 With Shades, Greg traveled to South Africa to perform for the enthronement of King Leruo Molotlegi of the Royal Bafokeng Nation, toured in Japan twice, and was responsible for the musical direction, editing, and production of Shades’ acclaimed studio album, Sankofa, which strives to explore the common musical roots of people of African descent.

 He eventually moved to Buenos Aires, Argentina, where, he became fluent in Spanish and began to uncover and deepen the many facets of his artistic identity.
 He acted professionally in theater and commercials, modeled on runways and in print, traveled around Latin America with a children’s theater company, studied various acting techniques with pedagogues from around the world, formed his own soul/funk/jazz band, and sang with numerous ensembles including an Argentine folk quintet and salsa orchestra La Malanga All Stars.
-He also had the honor of acting in Mascaradas de Mayo, a historic, government-funded theater piece which included the legacy of slavery and the importance of Afro-Argentine presence in its retelling of the nation’s story of independence, produced by La Manzana de Las Luces, the oldest theater in Argentina.
+He also had the honor of acting in Mascaradas de Mayo, a historic, government-funded theater piece which contemplated the legacy of slavery and the importance of Afro-Argentine people in its retelling of the nation’s story of independence, produced by La Manzana de Las Luces, the oldest theater in Argentina.